jeffball55/profile/README.md

-This repository is a list of some of the public work I've done.
+This repository is a list of some of the public projects I've worked on.

 # Bugs / Exploits
 * [Information Leak in FreeBSD and OpenBSD kernels](https://github.com/grimm-co/NotQuite0DayFriday/tree/master/2020.07.10-bsd)